astronomer/docs/astro/astro-architecture.md

 ## Role based access control (RBAC) architecture

 Astro implements role-based access control for Airflow environments.
-User roles are scoped to both a Workspace and an Organization:

 All users belong to an _Organization_, which is the highest level in the RBAC system.
 Each Organization contains a collection of Workspaces, clusters, and users.